1-bit Adam: Communication Efficient Large-Scale Training with Adam's Convergence Speed: Conclusions

 \section{Conclusions}

-In this paper, we propose an error-compensated \textbf{Adam} preconditioned momentum SGD algorithm, {\OA}, which provides both communication efficiency and \textbf{Adam}'s convergence speed.
-Our theoretical analysis demonstrates that $\OA$ admits a linear speed w.r.t the number of workers in the network, and is robust to any compression method.
-We validate the performance of {\OA} empirically on BERT, SQuAD and ResNet training tasks on up to 256 GPUs.
-Results show that {\OA} converges as fast as uncompressed \textbf{Adam}, reduces communication volume by up to 5x, and runs up to 3.3 times faster than uncompressed algorithms.
+In this paper, we propose an error-compensated {Adam} preconditioned momentum SGD algorithm, {\OA}, which provides both communication efficiency and {Adam}'s convergence speed.
+Our theoretical analysis demonstrates that {\OA} admits a linear speed w.r.t the number of workers in the network, and is robust to any compression method.
+We validate the performance of {\OA} empirically on BERT pre-training/fine-tuning, ResNet training and DCGAN training tasks on up to 256 GPUs.
+Results show that {\OA} provides same sample-wise convergence speed as uncompressed {Adam}, reduces communication volume by up to 5x, and runs up to 3.3 times faster than uncompressed algorithms.
+Beyond those results, it's interesting to see the performance of {\OA} on wider variety of tasks, e.g., reinforcement learning, which we leave for the future work.